DIY fly fishing adventure molokai hawaii bonefish.

 From where I stand, white flats surround me.
 Mauna Loa to the northwest and Kamakou to the northeast rise in their full glory.
 The trade winds have increased a little.
 Nothing to worry about.
 The tide continues to rise.
 I can see maybe 10 miles of flats as far as my eyes can strain to reach from east to west.
 It’s quite humbling to think of the rich history along this shoreline.
 Hundreds of thousands of Hawaiian fisherman have fished these very same flats with throw nets as their tool.
 And, here I stand with my modern fly rod hoping to catch and release an ancient resource that has roamed these waters for hundreds of thousands of years.
 I can’t help the awkward feelings.
 These shorelines are interlaced with numerous ancient fishponds.
 Hawaiians built fishponds for aquaculture.
 From the sea to the mountains, fishponds were an integral component in an ancient Hawaiian division of land use called “ahupua’a”.
 People in a community such as this had a kuleana to take care of the land in which they lived and worked.
 Some grew ulu, or bread fruit.
 Some nurtured loi, or taro ponds.
 Some hunted pua’a, or pig.
 Some worked loko i’a, or fishponds.
 The ponds were built by stacking lava rocks and other stones in the shallows creating a break wall enclosure with openings in one or more places along the wall.
 It must have been an extremely arduous job as the rocks often came from the mountains.
 The keepers of the fishponds could control the intake of water and fish, successfully raising schools of fish for later consumption.
 It was, and still is, an integral part of traditional Hawaii.
 All resources were traded and shared within the ahupua’a.
 Simple.
 Perfect.
 Take notes modern world.

-Neither one of us caught any bonefish.
+Neither one of us caught any bonefish this time around on Molokai.
 In truth, there was only a smidgen of disappointment.
 Our time on Molokai was absolutely and unequivocally memorable.
 In fact, not catching what we came to catch opens up for a return trip.
 A hui hou Molokai.

 - Mahalo to Thadd Camara and Molokai Style Borrow A Car.
 Thanks for the wheels braddah!
 Couldn’t have covered the island without the red machine.